 Optimizing your lead generation results in more leads, better-qualified opportunities, and more revenue from your sales.

 Whether you’re looking to improve your current process, or you’re a young startup looking for a place to start, optimization begins with a clearly defined plan for moving prospects down the pipeline.

 Use tools that save time and effort

-The right sales enablement tools can accelerate your sales process by making prospect information more accessible and your day-to-day operations easier to scale.
+The right sales enablement tools can accelerate your lead generation by making prospect information more accessible and your day-to-day operations easier to scale.

 Automation technology lets reps communicate with many prospects at once throughout the different stages of their buying journey.
 This ability to multitask and hold multiple conversations increases the number of leads your team can pursue, and ultimately deals you can close.

-Here are a few goals the right sales tools will help you accomplish:
+Here are a few goals the right tools will help you accomplish:

 - Enhance the process for gathering relevant leads